 Its flippers are thin and are considered large compared to its body which generally reaches approximately 2 to 2.2 meters in males and 2.4 to 2.6 meters in females.
-The oldest recorded South Asian River Dolphin was a 28-year-old male who was measured at 199 cms.
+The oldest recorded South Asian River Dolphin was a 28-year-old male who was measured at 199 centimeters.

 They are most commonly found in waters abundant in prey consisting of various shrimp and fish (carp and catfish) and a reduced water current.

-The river dolphin is split into two subspecies, namely the Ganges and Indus.
+River dolphins are split into two subspecies, namely the Ganges and Indus.
 The Ganges subspecies inhabits the Ganges- Brahmaputra- Meghna and Kampaphuli-Sangu river systems of Bangladesh and India with small populations located on the Ghaghara River and Sapta Kosi River.

 The Indus subspecies can be found between the Sukkur and Guddu barrage in the Sind Province of Pakistan.